Here are 20 Smart Bodybuilding Tips for Beginners and Advanced Bodybuilders alike:

 These are pretty basic, but worth their weight in muscle mass!
 As we start to get comfortable with a certain way of doing things, sometimes we forget the simple things that must be done to continue to improve.

-Each day you need to give your body 1 to 1.5 grams of high quality protein per pound of body weight.
+Hers a great tip! each day you need to give your body 1 to 1.5 grams of high quality protein per pound of body weight.
 Divide this intake into five or six meals that are spaced no more than three hours apart.
 Try to get most of this protein from animal sources like beef, fish, dairy and high quality protein supplements.
+Find more on this topic at Whey Protein Bodybuilding Benefits.

 Avoid trying to speed up your progress by working out too much without sufficient rest, taking steroids, eating too many unnecessary calories and using weights that are too heavy.
 These tactics will end up causing you more trouble than help.